WE BELIEVE IN THE

 The official PokoKita initiative came about in July 2020 as an ongoing plant-a-tree platform for customers and non-customers alike.
 The slots for contribution opens on the last week of every month and all contributors will receive an e-cert for the trees they plant :)

-With the support and contribution of our customers, we have planted close to 5000 trees at TAHURA (Taman Hutan Raya) in North Sumatra in 2020 and another 6000 trees In Bekasi and Semarang in 2021.
-This we could not have done without our reliable planting partners: IUVA.SG, NFC (Nature For change) and Lindungi Hutan.
+With the support and contribution of our customers, we have planted close to 5000 trees at TAHURA (Taman Hutan Raya) in North Sumatra in 2020.
+This figure more than tripled with an additional 12,000 saplings currently being planted In Bekasi and Semarang since 2021.
+We could not have made this achievement without our reliable planting partners: IUVA.SG, NFC (Nature For change) and Lindungi Hutan.